MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/series-periods-validatefunction.md

 ms.topic: reference
 ms.date: 09/24/2018
 ---
-# series-periods-validate()
+# series_periods_validate()

 Checks whether a time series contains periodic patterns of given lengths.

 Very often a metric measuring the traffic of an application is characterized by a weekly and/or daily periods.
-This can be confirmed by running `series-periods-validate()` checking for a weekly and daily periods.
+This can be confirmed by running `series_periods_validate()` checking for a weekly and daily periods.

 The function takes as input a column containing a dynamic array of time series (typically the resulting output of [make-series](make-seriesoperator.md) operator), and one or more `real` numbers that define the lengths of the periods to validate.